 he then wakes up in a dark room is that what happens and he's then transported naked to the side of a river where every human that ever lived throughout history also lives along this river including Hermann Gurin the famous nazi he happens to be in the local area then it gets weird these concrete mushrooms pop up and dispense food and clothes and hallucinogenic drugs.

 it really pushes the boundary of this genre it's very weird and that's why it's on the list.

-This book is for readers that want people to stop recommending them Dune and I went with dune by frank herbert now tune is the highest-selling science fiction book of all time and arguably has the most passionate fan base and while it might not quite be my personal number one I do love it and it is considered the gold standard for sci-fi also the film did just come out so now is a good time as ever to read it.
+This book is for readers who want people to stop recommending Dune and I went with Dune by Frank Herbert now the tune is the highest-selling science fiction book of all time and arguably has the most passionate fan base and while it might not quite be my personal number one I do love it and it is considered the gold standard for sci-fi also the film did just come out so now is a good time as ever to read it.

 so Dune tells the story of noble houses feuding over a desert planet that contains a valuable spice resource and there's also a duke sun that has enhanced mental capabilities which he doesn't fully understand.

 it's still under 500 pages so if you're looking for rich world-building and themes with some fantastical elements I think you'll really enjoy Dune.